sulfidate/myCinemovieApp-Angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

+## Objective
+Using Angular, build the client-side for an application called myFlix based on its existing server-side code (REST API and database), with supporting documentation.

+## Context
+- As the modern workplace continues to transform, remote work has become more important than ever.
+Whether you end up working in an office or from home, it's crucial that you know how to communicate and collaborate effectively.
+- In this Achievement, you'll learn how to work with others by writing and sharing documentation with your peers, providing feedback, and making a contribution to the tech community.
+The ability to create detailed and straightforward handoffs for other developers is an indispensable skill that you'll need when applying for a job.
+- Opportunities to engage with these skills will be provided by your Achievement 6 project.
+For your project, you'll return to the myFlix app's server-side from Achievement 2 and build the client-side interface for a new single-page, responsive app, one that includes several interface views that will handle data through the previously-defined REST API endpoints.
+- This time you'll use Angular, instead of React.
+Angular is an extremely popular framework that can be used for a wide range of mobile and desktop applications.
+It's particularly well-suited to large projects, as well as projects requiring a complex user interface because it comes with a variety of built-in modules and services.
+- As you work on this project, you’ll use Agile project management techniques including user stories, story points, and a kanban board.
+These techniques are commonly used by companies in the tech industry.
+At the same time, you'll practice communicating the skills and knowledge that you're acquiring with technical interview questions, before adding the project to, and finalizing, your online portfolio.

+### Technical Requirements
+- The application must be written in Angular (version 9 or later)
+- The application requires the latest version of Node.js and npm package
+- The application must contain user registration and login forms
+- The application must be designed using Angular Material
+- The application's codebase must contain comments using Typedoc
+- The project must contain technical documentation using JSDoc
+- The project must be hosted on GitHub Pages

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.